codeconscious/ccvtac/README.md

 - `\history` to see the last few URLs you entered
 - `\split` to toggle chapter splitting for the current session only
 - `\images` to toggle image embedding for the current session only
-- `\verbose` to toggle log verbosity for the current session only
+- `\quiet` to toggle quiet mode for the current session only

 ## Upgrading yt-dlp